Mat-Su Basin Salmon Habitat Partnership

 Filed Under: Dates and Updates, Mat-Su Salmon Science & Conservation Symposium, News, Uncategorized

-For the second year, partners and community volunteers will be planting 200+ native trees, shrubs and herbaceous plants to improve habitat and water quality on Montana Creek after a successful event last year.
+For the third year, partners and community volunteers will be planting 200+ native trees, shrubs and herbaceous plants to improve habitat and water quality on Montana Creek.
 Streamside vegetation plays an important role in maintaining the health of our fisheries by providing shelter, shade and nutrients for wild salmon.
 This is part of a multi-year project to revegetate 450 feet of rip rap armor that was applied following a significant flood event in 2012, to protect the downstream bridge.

 What: A community planting day to restore the streambank along Montana Creek